JadedPigeon/PokemonGolang/README.md

 ---

-## Why?
+## WHY?

 Modern backend engineering requires more than just CRUD operations.
+I wanted to challenge myself to build something that tackled real-world backend problems in a setting I enjoy—so I recreated the excitement and nostalgia of a Gameboy-style Pokémon game, but as a web service.

 This project demonstrates:

-- Secure authentication with sessions and CSRF protection.
+- Secure authentication with sessions and CSRF protection
-- Real-world API integration with caching and data validation.
+- Real-world API integration with caching and data validation
-- Database-backed state management (users, Pokémon, moves, battles).
+- Database-backed state management (users, Pokémon, moves, battles)
-- Extendable design for future features (PvP battles, leveling, inventory systems).
+- Extendable design for future features (PvP battles, leveling, inventory systems)
-- Optional AI integration for natural-language game narration.
+- Optional AI integration for natural-language game narration

-It’s built to showcase backend engineering skills in **Go, PostgreSQL, REST APIs, and AI integration**
+It's built to showcase backend engineering skills in Go, PostgreSQL, REST APIs, and AI integration.

+Whether you're reviewing code, testing your API skills, or just curious about blending classic games with modern tech, this repo is meant to teach, demonstrate, and inspire.

 ---